human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 navnext: psychology
 ---

-Theory applies to practice.
-This chapter applies the theory of chapter one to the specific practice of darkroom retreating.
+Now we will apply the theory of hygiene to the practice of darkroom retreating.
 We will examine the **elements** of hygienic darkroom retreating. **Distinctions** between hygiene and other approaches further aid understanding.
 Some **mechanics** follow.

 #### elements